ISCPIF/marius-method/README.md

 We use OpenMoLE to describe and launch our experimentation.

 > OpenMOLE (Open MOdeL Experiment) is a workflow engine designed to leverage the computing power of parallel execution environments for naturally parallel processes.
 A process is told naturally parallel if the same computation runs many times for a set of different inputs.
-OpenMOLE workflows are suitable for many types of naturally parallel processes such as model experiment, image processing, text analysis… It is distributed under the AGPLv3 free software license.
+OpenMOLE workflows are suitable for many types of naturally parallel processes such as model experiment, image processing, text analysis�.
+It is distributed under the AGPLv3 free software license.

 Description of OpenMoLE installation is described on www.openmole.org website.